 Like most, I was a big fan of Crocodile Dundee back in the day and even enjoyed the sequels despite not fully capturing the magic of the first.
 I became a fan of Hogan and watched most if not all of his other films as well like Lightning Jack and Almost an Angel.
 Needless to say I was excited to see him back on the big screen with this latest film, but would be lying if I wasn’t worried that it might not work and end up tarnishing my memory of him.
 Let’s be clear for those that do not get it, this is not an entry into the Crocodile Dundee series, but their legacy is the catalyst to a lot of the story.
 Thankfully the movie is so much fun in both nostalgia and delivering laughs and heart making if a fun return for Hogan.

 Filled with over the top moments, heart, laughs and more importantly the return of a legend, this film is an ode to his legacy and the ridiculous and frustrating world of being a celebrity.
 I had a blast with this movie and hope that it not only finds the audience it deserves, but gets a new generation to get out there and find the greatness that is Crocodile Dundee.
-Check out The Very Excellent Mr. Dundee when it hits Digital and On Demand December 11 from Lionsgate.
+Check out The Very Excellent Mr. Dundee available now on Digital, On Demand and DVD from Lionsgate.